Stochastic Modified Flows for Riemannian Stochastic Gradient Descent: SDEs on Manifolds Driven by Cylindrical Wiener Processes

 which is an $(\tilde {\mathcal F}_t)_{t \ge 0}$-stopping time and independent of the choice for $(K_n)_{n \in \N}$.
 We call $e$ the \emph{explosion time} of $(X_t)_{t \ge 0}$. \item[(ii)] A continuous $\hat M$-valued, $(\tilde {\mathcal F}_t)_{t \ge 0}$-adapted process $(X_t(x))_{t \ge 0}$ with $X_0(x)=x$ and explosion time $e(x)$ is called \emph{solution to the SDE (\ref{eq:SDEdefi}) started in $x$} if for all $g \in \mathcal C^\infty (M)$ one has almost surely that for all $t \in [0,e(x))$

 \end{enumerate} \end{definition}

 We next present an existence and uniqueness statement for the SDE (\ref{eq:SDEdefi}).
-Compared to~\cite[Theorem~1.2.9]{hsu2002stochastic} we consider an SDE driven by a cylindrical Wiener process and take special attention to the required smoothness of the coefficients.
+This result can be obtained as in the proof of Theorem~1.2.9 in \cite{hsu2002stochastic}, where SDEs on manifolds driven by a finite dimensional noise were considered.
+We take special attention to the required smoothness of the coefficients in (\ref{eq:SDEdefi}).

 \begin{proposition} Let $B\in \mathfrak X^1(M)$ and $G\in \tilde {\mathfrak X}^{2}(M)$.
-Then for every $x \in M$ there exists a solution $(X_t(x))_{t \ge 0}$ to the SDE (\ref{eq:SDEdefi}) with initial condition $X_0(x)=x$ and explosion time $e(x)$ that is unique up to its explosion time.
-Moreover, $(X_t(x))_{t\ge 0}$ satisfies (\ref{eq:SDEg}) for all $g \in \cC^2(M)$. \end{proposition}
+Then for every $x \in M$ there exists a solution $(X_t(x))_{t \ge 0}$ to the SDE \eqref{eq:SDEdefi} with initial condition $X_0(x)=x$ and explosion time $e(x)$ that is unique up to its explosion time.
+Moreover, $(X_t(x))_{t\ge 0}$ satisfies \eqref{eq:SDEg} for all $g \in \cC^2(M)$. \end{proposition}